Administrative Fellowship Program

 Onsite Interview

-Candidates invited to interview on-site will participate in a day long series of individual and panel interviews with various Children’s Wisconsin executives, leaders and former fellows.
-Candidates should plan on arriving the day prior.
+Candidates invited to interview on-site will participate in a dinner on the evening of September 28, 2026, and a day long series of individual and panel interviews with various Children’s Wisconsin executives, leaders and former fellows on September 29, 2026.
+Candidates should plan on arriving the ahead of the dinner on September 28.
 Overnight accommodations and travel plans will be coordinated as appropriate.
-On-site interviews will take place Sept.
-29, 2025 and Oct.
-1, 2025.
-Please note, due to COVID-19 restrictions the onsite interview may be conducted via Zoom.
-Stay tuned for further details.
+On-site interviews will take place September 29, 2026.

 Selection: